 Risk Mitigation is the process of reducing the potential adverse effects of a risk down to an acceptable level, i.e. within CIL's risk appetite.
 Risk mitigation is mainly achieved through the implementation of controls and management actions.
 It is the responsibility of each function within CIL to own and manage their internal control environment.
-Risk Management provides an independent second line view of each function's internal control environment and reports findings to the relevant committees.
-Risk Management reviews the effectiveness of CIL control environment on a quarterly basis.
+Risk Management provides an independent second line view of the function's internal control environment and reports findings to the relevant committee.